How to Calculate Amazon FBA Product Margins with Live COGS

 Profitability starts with knowing exactly what you sold and for how much.
 This includes separating product revenue from shipping income and gift wrap fees, and correctly accounting for Marketplace Facilitator Taxes (which should be a “wash” and not inflated revenue).

-You cannot trust your margins if you are using a “standard cost” or a manually entered “buy cost.”
-NetSuite’s power lies in its FIFO (First-In, First-Out) costing.
-As you receive new inventory at different prices (due to supply chain fluctuations or shipping costs), NetSuite tracks those layers.
+You cannot trust your margins if you are using estimated costs.
+As you receive new inventory at different prices (due to supply chain fluctuations or shipping costs), your accounting layer tracks those variations.
+Pulling the actual COGS recognized by QBO, QBD, or NetSuite ensures that your profitability report reflects margin squeezes immediately.

 Amazon charges over 14 different types of fees.
-To see true SKU margins, you must allocate these at the item level:
+To see true SKU margins, you must allocate these at the item level rather than posting them as broad general ledger checks:

 • Referral Fees: The commission paid to Amazon.